QBI-Software/NEURON-tutorial/lessons/simple.md

 ![alt text][geo_done]

+We now have created a neuron with a soma that is a cylinder 20um long, 20um wide, with one dendrite protruding out 1000um long, 5um wide.
+Certainly lives up to the name *ball and stick*!

 ### STEP A4: Specify biophysical characteristics

-The next part of defining the neuron is to specify the biophysical characteristics such as resistance (Ra), capacitance (cm), ion channels, buffers and pumps.
+The next part of defining the neuron is to specify the biophysical characteristics such as the electrical resistance within the cytoplasm (Ra), the capacitance of the plasma membrane (cm), membrane ion channels, buffers and pumps.

 1. Click on **Biophysics**
 1. Ensure **Specify Strategy** is selected.